 White had launched a long ball that Willmott managed to keep in on the far right-side, before unleashing a speculative effort towards Chapman, who could only palm it against his own post and grab before it went over the line.

 Coleman threw on Mekhi McLeod as his first substitution of the afternoon and he was almost instantly involved, heading across the area to Kee who rattled one off the crossbar.

 Sean Rigg came on for County’s first substitution, in place of Amond with 18 minutes to go, leaving Nouble as the sole attacker for the Exiles.

-It came following a long spell in the County area, Day superbly saving the first two Stanley attempts, only for Wilks to eventually smash through Mark O’Brien on the line.
+It came following a long spell in the County area, Day superbly saving the first two Stanley attempts, only for Wilks to eventually smash through Mark O’Brien on the line and into the net.

 O’Brien was forced off at the start of the five additional minutes, as Accrington continued to pile forward in search of an equaliser.